Prue Leith

-Dame Prudence Margaret Leith, (born 18 February 1940) is a South African and British restaurateur, broadcaster, cookery writer and novelist.
+Dame Prudence Margaret Leith, (born 18 February 1940) is a South African and British restaurateur, broadcaster, cookery writer, businesswoman, television personality, novelist, chef, and former university chancellor.

-Leith was a judge on BBC Two's Great British Menu for eleven years, before joining The Great British Bake Off in March 2017, replacing Mary Berry, when the television programme moved to Channel 4.
+Leith was a judge on BBC Two's Great British Menu for eleven years, from 2005-16.
+She left it to join The Great British Bake Off in March 2017, replacing Mary Berry as a judge, when the television programme moved to Channel 4.
+She remained a judge until 2025.
 She was Chancellor of Queen Margaret University, Edinburgh from 2016 to 2024.

 Early life

-Leith was born on 18 February 1940 in Cape Town, Western Cape, South Africa.
+Leith was born on 18 February 1940 in Cape Town, then Cape Province, now Western Cape, South Africa.